Albuquerque Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of 41 countries can travel to the U.S. for tourism or business without obtaining a visa
+Citizens of Visa Waiver Program countries can enter for tourism or business without a visa

 Arrival Process

-Upon arrival at Albuquerque International Sunport or any U.S. port of entry, all international travelers must clear U.S. Customs and Border Protection (CBP) inspection.
-The process includes immigration inspection, baggage claim, and customs declaration.
+Upon arrival at Albuquerque International Sunport or any US port of entry, you'll go through immigration inspection conducted by Customs and Border Protection (CBP) officers.

 Documents to Have Ready